the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 export const lastname = 'Wieruch';
 ~~~~~~~~

 These are the main functionalities for ES6 modules.
 They help you to organize your code, to maintain it, and to design reusable module APIs.
-Export and import functionalities to test them.
+You can also export and import functionalities to test them which you will do in a later chapter.

 ### Exercises: